-Spam emails are annoying, unsolicited, and often sent multiple times, but they are generally harmless.
-Scam (and phishing) emails are types of fraudulent spam intent on stealing sensitive information (e.g. your Drexel sign-in credentials, bank account, credit card numbers).
+Spam emails are unsolicited and often sent multiple times, but generally harmless.
+Scam (and phishing) emails are fraudulent messages that solicit sensitive information (e.g. Drexel sign-in credentials, bank accounts, credit card numbers).

 ALWAYS keep your anti-virus software up-to-date, and scan your computer regularly.
-The Drexel community can download and install Sophos Endpoint Protection for PC or Mac at software.drexel.edu.
+The Drexel community can download and install Sophos Endpoint Protection for PC or Mac (use the version appropriate to your machine) at software.drexel.edu.

 Here are some scam protection tips: